DEVOTIONALS

 “When do we start developing maturity?”

-started with a comment like,
+a comment like,

 “Hey guys, watch this!”

-of all the decisions we make.
+the importance of the decisions we make.

-in a ditch or worse.
+but suddenly we are in a ditch, or worse.

 “What is good for me?”